Ahmedelsa3eed/Bash-Scripting/README.md

 - ``-t``: allows you to run the test for a selected period of time.
 - ``-c``: allows you to set the concurrent number of simulated users.
 - ``-i``: generates user simulation by randomly hitting the URLs read from the urls.txt file.

+# debug
+## strace
+trace system calls and signals
+- It intercepts and records the system calls which are called by a process and the signals which are received by a process.
+The name of each system call, its arguments and its return value are printed on standard error or to the file specified with the -o option.

+        strace ./a.out

+  ## redare2
+  radare2 is a command-line hexadecimal editor.

+        redare2 -d ./a.out